 Taking advantage of the fresh start afforded by bankruptcy to get your good credit back is smart for many reasons.
 First, it will help you with large purchases you make or business ventures you start in the future.
-Second, it will give you the skills and mindset you need to never get into financial trouble again.
+Second, it will give you the skills and mindset you need to avoid getting into financial trouble again.

 Here are four actions you can take today to provide yourself a more secure financial footing:

 After your bankruptcy is completed, you should make sure negative marks on your credit report are removed.
 Missed payments, overdrawn credit limits, and collections accounts should be taken out or closed once they’re settled through bankruptcy.

 Creditors may be slow to update this information on your credit report.
 So, it will be up to you to make sure they clean up your credit report.

 #2: Apply for a Secured Credit Card

 To strategically and slowly start building better credit, you will need to open a secured credit card account.
 Secured credit cards work by giving you a line of credit for the same amount that you pay the creditor.
 So, if you pay the creditor $100, you can draw down the $100 to make purchases.
 But, you must pay the $100 back.
 The $100 you originally put down is collateral that the creditor can take if you fail to make payments.

 This may sound like an absurd thing to do.
 But, it is a good way to demonstrate that you can make payments and repair your credit.
 Just make sure you pay your monthly secured credit card bill promptly and maintain a zero balance.

 Repairing your credit after bankruptcy will require that you manage a diverse mix of debt.
 In addition to credit cards, you might want to take out a secured loan that you can easily pay back.